Privacy law: Sri Lanka

+In early 2022, Sri Lanka became the first country in South Asia to enact comprehensive data privacy legislation.
+The Personal Data Protection Act No. 9 of 2022, effective since 19 March 2022, applies to processing within Sri Lanka and extends extraterritorially to controllers or processors offering goods and services to individuals in Sri Lanka and/or monitoring their behavior in the country.

 Sweden

 The Data Act is the world's first national data protection law and was enacted in Sweden on 11 May 1973.
 The law was then superseded on 24 October 1998 by the Personal Data Act (Sw.
 Personuppgiftslagen) that implemented the 1995 EU Data Protection Directive.

 Switzerland

 The main legislation over personal data privacy for the personal and private sector in Switzerland is the Swiss Federal Protection Act, specifically the Data Protection Act, a specific section under the Swiss Federal Protection Act.
 The Data Protection Act has been enacted since 1992 and is in charge of measuring the consent of sharing of personal data, along with other legislation like the Telecommunication Act and the Unfair Competition Act.
 The Act generally guides on how to collect, process, store, data, use, disclose, and destruct data.
 The Data Inspection Board is in charge of overseeing data breaches and privacy enforcement.

 Personal data must be protected against illegal use by "being processed in good faith and must be proportionate".
 Also, the reason for the transfer of personal data must be known by the time of data transfer.
 Data not associated with people (not personal data) is not protected by the Data Protection Act.

 In the case of data transfer to unsafe data protection countries, these are the major regulations required by the Data Protection Act: